McDowell Bible College

 (5/24/2022)

-MBC Going to Shorter Terms in Calendar Year 2024
+MBC Going to Shorter Terms in Calendar Year 2023-2024

 A large number of religious higher institutions have gone to shorter terms, mini-terms, etc. so that students are not required to negotiate a course over 15 weeks.
 As a limited test, MBC tried mini-terms.
 What we found was that seven week terms did not allow our students sufficient time to complete the same amount of work in less than half the time.
 The result was numerous dropouts, so we did not continue the program.
-Therefore, we feel that a good compromise is for our students to be able to complete four terms a year.
+Therefore, we feel that a good compromise is for our students to be able to complete four 12-week terms a year.

 This will change the minimum hours requirements.
 Beginning January 2024, full-time minimum will be nine (9) semester hours undergrad and six (6) semester hours graduate and three (3) semester hours at the doctoral level.
 Six (6) semester hours undergrad and three (3) semester hours graduate (non-doctoral) will constitute half-time.